-Condensed Statement Of Net Assets Acquired Nove Enid ember 1, 2022 Preference uary 1, 2021
+Condensed Statement Of Net Assets Acquired November 1, 2022

 Assets

-Net loans \$ 251,445 \$ 244,852
+Net loans \$ 251,445

-Cash 402 468
+Cash 402

-Accrued interest receivable 4,599 4,129
+Accrued interest receivable 4,599

-Other assets 13,373 12,242
+Other assets 13,373

-Total Assets \$ 269,819 \$ 261,691
+Total Assets \$ 269,819

 Liabilities

-Notes payable \$ 199,649 \$ 210,241
+Notes payable \$ 199,649

-Accrued interest payable 505 329
+Accrued interest payable 505

-Other liabilities 4,560 2,441
+Other liabilities 4,560

-Total Liabilities \$ 204,714 \$ 213,011
+Total Liabilities \$ 204,714

-Fair Value of Net Assets Acquired \$ 65,105 \$ 48,680
+Fair Value of Net Assets Acquired 65,105

 Fair value adjustments to Enid's assets and liabilities included a \$15.4 million decrease to loans and a \$11.1 million decrease to notes payable to reflect changes in interest rates and other market conditions since the time these instruments were issued. \$1.2 million in patronage was declared by Enid to their stockholders prior to the merger and is included in Other liabilities acquired in the merger.
-The fair value adjustments to AgPreference's assets and liabilities included a \$2.8 million decrease to loans and a \$3.6 million increase to notes payable to reflect similar changes as stated above.
 These differences will be accreted or amortized into net interest income over the remaining life of the respective loans and debt instruments on an effective yield basis, with the majority being recognized in diminishing amounts in the first five years following the merger.
-The loans acquired in both mergers were recorded at an estimated fair value at the acquisition date and transferred in as a Level 3 asset, with no carryover of the related allowance for loan losses.
-As the loans acquired in the mergers exhibited no evidence of material credit quality deterioration since origination, the Association expects to collect the substantial majority of the contractual amounts of the acquired loans, which totaled \$268.7 million at November 1, 2022 from Enid and \$248.2 million at January 1, 2021 from AgPreference.
+The loans acquired in the merger were recorded at an estimated fair value at the acquisition date and transferred in as a Level 3 asset, with no carryover of the related allowance for loan losses.
+As the loans acquired in the merger exhibited no evidence of material credit quality deterioration since origination, the Association expects to collect the substantial majority of the contractual amounts of the acquired loans, which totaled \$268.7 million at November 1, 2022.
 Merger-related costs reflected in the Consolidated Statement of Comprehensive Income consist primarily of legal fees, service provider charges, audit fees, and other miscellaneous merger expenses.